James-E-Porter/Kaya_Robotikk/arduino/animSkull_PCA9685/README.md

+# Face_01_copy ....

+This is the arduino code that i tweaked for my own personal skull.  the case values set up positions for the different servos.  case 10 resets all servos to their resting position.

 # animSkull_PCA9685.ino Code Summary

 The Arduino code in the `animSkull_PCA9685.ino` file is designed to control various servo motors to animate a skull.
 Here's a breakdown of the code: